atlasphp/Atlas.Orm/docs/domain.md

 # Domain Models

-You can go a long way with just a persistence model.
-However, at some point you may want to separate your persistence model from your domain model.
+You can go a long way with just your persistence model Records.
+However, at some point you may want to separate your persistence model Records from your domain model Entities and Aggregates.
 This section offers some suggestions and examples on how to do that.

-## Origin Persistence Model
+## Persistence Model

 For the examples below, we will work with an imaginary forum application that has conversation threads.
 The ThreadMapper might something like this: